 At The Barber's

 At The Barber's (2014) is an aromatic fougère by Givaudan perfumer Louise Turner for Maison Martin Margiela.
-It is a modern take on the classic type and illustrates well how the so-called fern fragrances can be made entirely new whilst keeping to the classic form.
+It is a modern take on the fern type and illustrates well how these fragrances can be made entirely new whilst keeping to the classic form.

 Download the Complete Formula